STICKER1998/Digital_Tools_for_Finance/README.md

 The slides of our final assignment is called `DTFF_Presentation.pdf` and the LaTeX-interpretable code and the used figures are included in the folder `slides`.

 ## Interactive App Based on R Shiny
-We create an interactive app using R shiny called `app.R` to show the plots of the daily return, the assets correlation coeffient, weights, and the net values in general cases.
+We create an interactive app using R shiny whose code is in `app/app.R` to show the plots of the daily return, the assets correlation coeffient, weights, and the net values in general cases.
 Specifically, we can determine `Output` to show the different kinds of plots and choose `Start Date` and `End Date` to determine the date interval.

 If you don't want to run by yourself, you can use the link to get the result on website `shinyapps.io`: